 - Snakeoil Activation

 People say the darndest things.
 In here you'd see some of the more amusing and interesting audiophile related quotes.
-A new quote is shown every 30 seconds.
-If you have any amusing quotes you want to add in, please contact me.
+A new quote is shown every 30 seconds, if you are impatient hit the reload button in the top right to load a new quote immediately.

 Random-access memory (RAM /ræm/) is a form of computer data storage which stores frequently used program instructions to increase the general speed of a system.
 A random-access memory device allows data items to be read or written in almost the same amount of time irrespective of the physical location of data inside the memory.
 In contrast, with other direct-access data storage media such as hard disks, CD-RWs, DVD-RWs and the older drum memory, the time required to read and write data items varies significantly depending on their physical locations on the recording medium, due to mechanical limitations such as media rotation speeds and arm movement.